Can Dogs Have Yogurt? Safe & Healthy Options for 2026

 Beyond the probiotic boost, plain yogurt offers several potential advantages for your canine companion:

 - Improved Digestion: The probiotics can help regulate bowel movements and alleviate mild diarrhea or constipation.
+Studies suggest a link between gut health and overall well-being in canines.

 How Much Yogurt Can a Dog Have?